A walk heading South-West along the High Street towards the pub from the shop.

 38-40 High Street next to the site of the Five Bells pub.
 Number 38 was once a shop and general store.

 Each village had its feast day.
 Riseley’s Feast Sunday is generally held to be the Sunday after 19th July.
-The celebration here are in front of the Five Bells pub.
+The celebration here is in front of the Five Bells pub.

-High Barn House was the the farmhouse of High Barn Farm.
+High Barn House was the farmhouse of High Barn Farm.
 In this photo, taken in the field that was beside the house, are three generations of the King family who lived there for many years.

 In the 1920s High Barn House was described as “The Post Office with Dairy, Stabling, 3 pig-styes, fowl shed, cow house and chaff-shed”.
 It was also the public telephone office with a phone box.
 This photo is the side view of the house.

 Litchfield’s workshop painted by Charles Brooks on the 1950s.
 This site is now the Police Post.